MaksBal/LenovoConsMode/README.md

 Use following command:
 sudo find / -type f -name conservation_mode

 Copy and replace the path in the file with location of your file.

-don't forget to add permissions: sudo chmod +x fcm.sh
+Don't forget to add permissions:

+sudo chmod +x fcm.sh

 Run from commandline ./cm.sh or bash cm.sh